th-ch/youtube-music/README.md

 - **Audio Compressor**: Apply compression to audio (lowers the volume of the loudest parts of the signal and raises the volume of the softest parts)

-- **Blur Naviation Bar**: makes navigation bar transparent and blurry
+- **Blur Navigation Bar**: makes navigation bar transparent and blurry

 - **Bypass Age Restrictions**: bypass YouTube's age verification